dehy/FPBarButtonItem/README.md

 Credits
 -------

 FPBarButtonItem is brought to you by [Flying Pingu](http://flyingpingu.com).
 If you have feature suggestions or bug reports, feel free to help out by sending pull requests or by [creating new issues](https://github.com/flyingpingu/FPBarButtonItem/issues/new).
-If you're using BarButtonItem in your project, attribution would be nice.
+If you're using FPBarButtonItem in your project, attribution would be nice.